Australian fifty-dollar note: Security features

 With reference to the current polymer items, there is a clear window on the banknote with the Southern Cross star formation printed upon it, and the number "50" is also embossed in the clear window.
 There is also raised printing on the note.

 A patch with the number "50" on the back of the banknote can be seen when held up to an ultraviolet (UV) light.
 There are two serial numbers on the banknote, one in black and blue, different fonts are used on each one, and the serial numbers glow under UV light.

 There is also micro printing, in terms of "fifty dollars", and a shadow image of the Australian coat of arms when light is shown through it.

 2018–present

 On 27 September 2012, the Reserve Bank of Australia announced that Australia's banknotes would be upgraded in the coming years.

 On 15 February 2018, the Reserve Bank of Australia unveiled the design of the new $50 banknote, after earlier releasing updated versions of the $5 and $10 polymer banknotes in September 2016 and September 2017 respectively.
-The note features updated security features, and was released into circulation on 18 October 2018.
+The note features updated security features, and was released into circulation on Thursday 18 October 2018.
 The artwork on the note, incorporating the work of Kaurna/Ngarrindjeri artist Muriel van der Byl AM, retains the portraits of Cowan and Unaipon.